-- 2 Operate the choke lever (B) by pulling it outwards. - 3 WITHOUT opening the throttle, press the kickstart lever progressively downwards, avoiding violent strokes, to the bottom of its travel. - 4 Reclose the choke as soon as the engine has warmed up (the radiator will be warm).
+- 1 Put the gearbox in neutral. - 2 Operate the choke lever B (black knob) by pulling it outwards. - 3 WITHOUT opening the throttle, press the kickstart lever progressively downwards, avoiding violent strokes, to the bottom of its travel. - 4 Reclose the choke as soon as the engine has warmed up (the radiator will be warm).